This article originally appeared in the August 2019 issue of Resource Recycling. Subscribe today for access to all print content.

 Another recent innovation has been the integration of the VIS with optical sorters.
 From early on, representatives at robot companies emphasized their systems won’t replace optical sorters, which can still perform up to 15 times the number of picks per minute that a robotic arm can.
 But the visioning systems – the heart of the AI robot revolution – are being used to make optical sorters smarter.

 For example, BHS has two customers in Pennsylvania and one in the San Francisco region using VIS systems integrated with SpydIR optical sorters from National Recovery Technologies (NRT), a BHS company.
 One of those is York, Pa.
-MRF operator Penn Waste, which uses the VIS on an optical sorter ejecting small cardboard pieces at the beginning of the container line.
+MRF operator Penn Waste, which uses the VIS on an optical sorter ejecting small OCC at the beginning of the container line.
 The vision system distinguishes between a paper label on a bottle and cardboard.
 It can then tell the optical sorter not to fire on the bottle.

 The physical sorting units have also undergone innovation.
 BHS has developed what it calls the AQC-C, which contains one or more collaborative robots, called CoBots.
 The difference from earlier offerings is the CoBot is designed to work alongside human sorters, reducing the need to retrofit lines and allowing it to be installed quickly.
 If a human sorter bumps the arm of a CoBot, the robotic arm immediately stops moving.